encode/uvicorn/README.md

 ### Granian

-[Granian][granian] is a Rust HTTP server for Python applications which supports ASGI/3, RSGI and WSGI, HTTP/1 and HTTP/2, HTTPS and WebSockets.
+[Granian][granian] is an ASGI compatible Rust HTTP server which supports HTTP/2, TLS and WebSockets.

 ---